skyzyx/mimetypes/README.md

 In the end, a `mimetypes.json` document will be generated.
 This JSON document can be easily parsed into a map/dictionary/associative array by pretty much every programming language with little effort.

+## Installation
+### Install source from GitHub
+To install the source code:

+	git clone git://github.com/skyzyx/mimetypes.git

+And use it in your scripts:

+	$mimetypes = json_decode('/path/to/mimetypes/mimetypes.json');

+### Install with Composer
+If you're using [Composer](https://github.com/composer/composer) to manage dependencies, you can add the mimetypes with it.

+	{
+		"require": {
+			"skyzyx/mimetypes": ">=1.0"
+		}
+	}

 ## License & Copyright
 Copyright (c) 2010-2012 [Ryan Parman](http://ryanparman.com).
 Licensed for use under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).